WowSuchRicky/CS739/hw2/client/README.md

 ------
 TODO:
-1. (Alex) rename isn't working fully, so 'mv' doesn't work problem identified: need to access the destination dir filehandle, and this is not straightforward in FUSE for rename

 2. (Alex) using text editor like emacs doesn't work it's saving the temp file correctly (with enclosing pound symbols)